josipbarisic/EmployeesAdministration/README.md

 MySQL Workbench:
 Create database

-(employees.sql is in the /test-db_master)
+(employees.sql is in the /db_master folder)
-(default database name in the employees.sql file is lv4baza) (change "SOURCE" path at the end of employees.sql file)
+(default database name in the employees.sql file is "lv4baza") (change "SOURCE" path at the end of employees.sql file)

 Import data in database: